sergeysova/craft/README.md

 ## Setting Up Locally

-To set up Novel locally, you'll need to clone the repository.
+To set up CraftEditor locally, you'll need to clone the repository.

 If you've deployed this to Vercel, you can also use [`vc env pull`](https://vercel.com/docs/cli/env#exporting-development-environment-variables) to pull the environment variables from your Vercel project.